For many years, I was stuck. But I only vaguely understood that I wasn’t reaching my potential.

 Interestingly, as a result of these shifts, some subtle, others dramatic, you’ll start to act, think, and live differently.
 You will appreciate your friends and family, and even your coworkers more.
 You will value a new experience much more than you’ll fear the risk.
 You will see new possibilities everywhere.
 You may even act more patient and kind…without lowering your standards or ditching your self-respect.

 At Working To Live Differently, you will find my honest reflections on transformation, how it feels, and what it looks like.
 You’ll read about my Christian faith through my lens of experience, study, and a-ha moments.
-You’ll find practical tips on some of my favorite subjects like fitness (my workouts include short runs and long bike rides) and personal finance (investing and more).
+You’ll find practical tips on some of my favorite subjects like fitness as well as how to facilitate an authentic discussion.
+You’ll learn how community can be shaped and nurtured.

 Join me as I share what has worked for me…as I search to get better at what I do, try not to flinch when I fail, and become a different person.